donutteam/fritter/README.md

-## Fritter
+# Fritter
-An HTTP middleware framework for Node.js built with TypeScript to make it simple and fast to write web applications and APIs.
+Fritter is a web framework for Node.js built with TypeScript to make it simple and fast to write web applications and APIs.

 Inspired by Koa, Fritter provides many of the same features while removing much of the ambiguity and providing type safety.